 Once applications are open, click "Applications For The 2024-25 Academic Year Are Open."
 Then, click "Apply Now" to submit the necessary application materials.

 3. Can I submit transcripts and letters of recommendation online?

 Yes, we accept electronic transcripts and letters of recommendation.
 Simply have your recommender or school email them to email@example.com.

-And, yes, you will need to begin the application process fresh and submit all the required materials again.
+Yes, all applicants must begin the application process afresh and submit all required materials again.
 But you may choose to resubmit elements of your previous application.

-Yes, applicants must be U.S. citizens who will be enrolled in a full-time graduate program for academic year 2022–23.
+Yes, applicants must be U.S. citizens who will be enrolled in a full-time graduate program for the academic year 2024–25.

 No, only graduate students in the traditional liberal arts, education, or social sciences are eligible for an ISI fellowship.

 8. What are the award amounts and how may they be used?

 ISI graduate fellowships range between $5,000 and $15,000 each.
 They can be used at the awardee’s discretion for program-related expenses, including for tuition, living expenses, books, computers, software, etc.

 9. Among the required application materials, what is the awards committee looking for in the “personal, philosophical, and professional autobiography” essay?